carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 | 11       | Mwewe         |
 | 12       | Kivuli        |

-The inner planets are those within twelve astronomical units (AU) of the star Alfajiri.
-Beyond Kivuli, the last of the inner planets, are four giant planets which are still largely unexplored and uninhabited.
-The outer planets orbit between twenty and one hundred twenty AU away from the center of the system.

 **Maono** is the jump gate that connects the Alfajiri system with the rest of the Terran Republic.
 It is the largest trading hub in the system and is also the seat of the Alfajiri System Leadership Council.
-Its cosmopolitan residents favor biological enhancements over technological implants.

 **Almasi** is a massive mining and refining station.
 Its half-billion residents are predominately laborers.
-They favor technological implants over biological enhancements.

 **Jangwa** is a dry and mountainous rocky planet.
 With a thin atmosphere and sparse resources, Jangwa attracts those who value isolation and self-sufficiency.

 **Msituni** is a terrestrial planet with crystal clear oceans, lush jungles and forests, and massive amounts of volcanic and tectonic activity.
-It is the second most populated planet, at a little under one billion humans.
+It is the second most populated planet at a little under one billion humans.

 **Barafu** is an ice-covered moon with small settlements powered by geothermal energy.
 It has become a popular destination for explorers and thrill seekers.

 **Nyumbani** is the most Earth-like of the planets in the Alfajiri system and is also the most populous at over ten billion people.
 Every culture found on Earth can be found on Nyumbani.

 **Mwewe** is a human-built moon of Malaika, a carbon planet, which is uninhabitable.
-They refine hydrocarbons collected from the vast oceans of tar and methane that cover the surface of Malaika.
-Most of Mwewe's hundred-million residents work in the refineries.
+Most of its hundred-million residents refine hydrocarbons collected from the vast oceans of tar and methane that cover the surface of the planet below.

 **Kivuli**, the dark planet, orbits well outside the habitable zone.
-It is home to observatories, research stations, and exploration base camps.
-It is the primary trading hub for the outer planets.
+It is home to observatories, research stations, and camps dedicated to exploring the space beyond.

 # Details

 Next, fill in a few pertinent details.

 1. Choose your name and pronouns.
-2. Based on your homeworld, pick a style of clothing and a physical description.
+2. Choose a physical description and personality
 3. Choose your age or roll `2d20+16`.

 ## Ability scores

 You have three `ability scores` that represent your ability to withstand the various challenges that you'll encounter on your quest for immortality.

-- `STR` — Strength represents your physicality, brawn, and toughness.
+* `STR` — physicality, brawn, and toughness.
-- `DEX` — Dexterity represents your speed, ability to sneak, and hand-eye coordination.
+* `DEX` — speed, ability to sneak, and hand-eye coordination.
-- `CTRL` — Control represents your willpower, strength of personality, and ability to tolerate the unknown.
+* `CTRL` — willpower, strength of personality, and ability to tolerate the unknown.

 Roll `3d6` for each of your ability scores, in order.
 You may choose to swap any two of the results.